scruffyte/profusion-mail/README.md

 REQUIREMENTS:

-Apart from docker and a user with correct privileges, OpenSSL is needed on the host to genereate self signed certs if necessary.
-Install it with:

-sudo apt install openssl
+1. Docker & Docker Compose
+2. OpenSSL

 HOW TO USE THIS IMAGE:

 1. If you have valid certificates, copy them into the 'certs' directory.
-They should be in .pem format, and should be named 'cert.pem' and 'key.pem'.
-If you do not provide a certificate, a self signed one will be generated.
+They should be named 'cert.pem' and 'key.pem'.
+If you do not provide a certificates, a self signed one will be generated.
-2. Edit '.env' to set environment variables like hostname, relay domain, allowed subnets.
+2. Edit '.env' to your liking.
+3. chmod +x start.sh
-3. Run 'start.sh'.
-This will generate certificates if necessary and execute 'docker-compose.yml'.
+3. Run 'start.sh -d'.
+This will generate certificates if necessary, build and run the setup.
+If you want to stdout of the containers, omit '-d'.

 -----------------

+Original Instructions:

 Write a brand new docker container.
 This container should: